Why HIIT is GREAT for Busy Moms

 The CDC also states performing 75 minutes throughout the week of vigorous-exercise provides the same benefits as 150 minutes of moderate-exercise.
 That’s half the time for the same results.

 Also, have you seen this cute top ^.
 It’s the BEST workout top I’ve ever owned.
 Complete coverage up front for those larger busted ladies, and a cute back with the BEST supportive built-in bra.
 I almost bought it in EVERY color.
-(It’s from GAP.
-This isn’t an affiliate link – it’s just so good I have to share!)
+(It’s from GAP and currently sold out, but keep checking!)

 Just do something!